October 11, 2018 at 4:27 PM

 There is a but.
 You have to be able to operate the controls safely.
 So, if you're involved in a road traffic incident as a result of you not being able to operate the brakes effectively when driving barefoot or wearing impractical footwear, this is illegal.

-The ability to bring a car to a stop at all required conditions is essential for road safety.
-The ability to do so can be compromised if the driver does not have the right footwear or drives barefooted.
-Although driving without shoes is not illegal in most countries, there are various challenges that the driver is likely to encounter is he chooses to drive barefooted.
+The ability to bring a car to a stop is essential for road safety and is something that can be put in jeopardy by drivers without shoes on their feet.
+There are various challenges that any driver is likely to encounter if they choose to drive barefoot.

 The clutch on a manual car is a relatively small and thin pedal that requires a driver to exert a lot on pressure on the ball of their foot.
 The sole of a shoe helps to distribute this pressure evenly.

 A barefoot driver might not be able to achieve the required pressure compared to a driver wearing practical shoes.

 Clutch pedals are designed to increase friction between the driver's shoe and the pedal.
 The rough surface ensures that the left foot doesn't slip off when it applies pressure to change gear.

 Driving long distances - even short distances if you have to use the clutch a lot - can be painful without shoes on.
 Your feet could develop painful blisters making it even more difficult to control the car safely.